-One of the traditional Finnish dishes is a soup dish called Lohikeitto, which is made by stewing salmon and vegetables.
+One of the traditional Finnish dishes is a soup dish called Lohikeitto, made by stewing salmon and vegetables.

 Made with raw salmon, potatoes, and other rich vegetables, milk, and flavored herb dill, Lohikeitto is a simple yet nutritious recipe.

-In this article, I would like to introduce Lohikeitto, a Finnish salmon soup.
+I would like to introduce Lohikeitto, a Finnish salmon soup, in this article.

-If you are interested in Finnish regional cuisine and would like to know more about Lohikeitto, please take a look at this page.
+If you are interested in Finnish regional cuisine and want to know more about Lohikeitto, please look at this page.

 What is Lohikeitto?